Key Takeaways

 Once the form is filed with the Secretary of State, your registered agent office address becomes public information and will be the address where all official mail and service of process are sent.

-If you need help with the meaning of a fiduciary relationship, you can post your legal need on UpCounsel's marketplace.
+If you need help with alabama registered agent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.